cameron-yee/mdxfaildemo/src/content/news/bscs-science-learning-unveils-new-website.md

 title: BSCS Science Learning Unveils New Website
 seoCanonicalUrl: >-
   https://bmw-bscs.netlify.com/admin/#/collections/news/bscs-science-learning-unveils-new-website
-seoDescription: BSCS launches a new website in April 2019.
+seoDescription: BSCS Science Learning created and launched a brand new website in April 2019.
 seoLang: en-us
 cardDescription: >-
   BSCS launches a new website that reflects the organization’s 21st century